 The Victorians- An Era Of Inventions

-The children will undertake an in-depth study to see how the Victorians discovered how Cholera was spread.
-Using six figure grid references they will complete a map to show where the victims of cholera where located and therefore the distribution and spread of suffers.
+The children will undertake an in-depth study to see how the Victorians scientifically discovered how Cholera spread.
+Using grid references, they will complete a map to show where the victims of cholera were located and therefore the distribution and spread of sufferers.
 They will be looking closely for clues at the location of the majority of deaths.
 They will then write a letter to Dr. Milroy trying to persuade him to agree with them and Dr. Snow that the water pump is the source of the problem.
-In Science they will look at how germs are spread and how sewage plants work; filtering water to make it fit to drink again.

 Infinity And Beyond

-For this topic the children will be studying space and our solar system, focusing on the relationship between the Sun, the Earth and the moon.
-The children will make 3D solar system mobiles.
-A trip to the Leicester Space Centre will bring the topic to life and hopefully stimulate further interest.
+For this topic the children will be studying space and our solar system, focusing on the relationship between the Sun, the Earth and the Moon.
+The children will make their own model demonstrating this relationship.
+A trip to the National Space Centre, in Leicester, will bring the topic to life and hopefully stimulate further interest.

-The children will look at the history of the space race and using drama and will think about what it must have been like to be the first people launched into space and the first to step onto the moon.
+Through reading, the children will look at the history of the space race and will think about what it must have been like to be the first people launched into space and the first to step onto the moon.